How is osteosarcoma treated?

 General treatment information

 Since that time, doctors have found that chemotherapy given before and after surgery will cure many people with osteosarcoma.
-It may also allow some people who previously would have needed to have the affected limb amputated to have limb-sparing surgery instead.
+It can also allow some people who previously would have needed to have a limb amputated to have limb-sparing surgery instead.

 Making treatment decisions

-For children, a team approach is recommended that includes the child’s pediatrician as well as children’s cancer specialists.
+For children and teens, a team approach is recommended that includes the child’s pediatrician as well as children’s cancer specialists.
 Treatment is best done at a children’s cancer center.
 For adults with osteosarcoma, the treatment team typically includes the patient’s primary care doctor, as well as specialists at a major cancer center.
 Doctors on the treatment team might include:

-- An orthopedic surgeon (a surgeon who specializes in muscles and bones) experienced in treating bone tumors
+- An orthopedic surgeon (a surgeon who specializes in muscles and bones) who is experienced in treating bone tumors

 - A medical or pediatric oncologist (a doctor trained to treat cancer with chemotherapy and other drugs)